 2. Check CUSMA preferential rate application.
 If a valid CUSMA Certification of Origin exists for the shipment, verify that the preferential rate was actually applied on the entry.
 Brokers sometimes default to MFN rates even when a certification is on file.
 The difference between the MFN rate plus tariff layers and the CUSMA preferential rate can be substantial.

-3. Verify all applicable tariff layers are reflected.
+3. Verify all applicable tariff treatment is reflected.
 Do not accept a single duty rate at face value.
-Cross-reference the HS code against current IEEPA coverage, Section 232 applicability (for steel and aluminum), and any product-specific duties.
-The entry should show each applicable program and its rate.
+Cross-reference the HS code against current IEEPA coverage, Section 232 applicability, CBSA surtax schedules, and any product-specific duties.
+The entry should show each applicable program, exclusion, and rate.

 5. Flag disproportionate duty amounts.
 Any shipment where the duty amount seems out of proportion to the invoice value — either too high or too low — should trigger a review.
 Common causes include misclassification, application of the wrong tariff program, or failure to apply a valid CUSMA certificate.